Overuse of capitalization: Or, how to annoy a resume reviewer.

 The problem?
 I can't get past the capitalization errors.

 And I know I am not alone.
 My circle of professional contacts includes dozens of human resources leaders, hiring managers and fellow recruiters.
-We chat about stuff like this over drinks.
-(I know, we're a bunch of party animals.
-Wild ones, we are.)
+We all agree that grammatical issues (including misuse of capitalization) can be a deal-breaker, even if your skills align with their needs.

 So if you're a job seeker, do yourself and the world of people reviewing your resume a favor, today.